← Dashboard ↑ Back to Top

 • Your money isn't lost.
 You can transfer (rollover) your existing balance to a new, low-fee vendor.

 • Starting now is what matters.
-Even if you've been paying high fees for 10-15 years, switching today will still save you tens of thousands by retirement.
+Even if you've been paying high fees for 10-15 years, switching today can still save you tens of thousands by retirement.

 • You're not alone.
 Thousands of teachers discover they're with bad vendors every year and successfully switch.
 You can too.